pablocavalcanteh/algorithms-and-data-structures/README.md

 ### Sorting Algorithms

 Sorting algorithm is that one that put the elements of each sequence in a determined predefined order.
 They can be classified as internal or external ordering.
+Some sorting algorithms are:

+- Bubble Sort
+- Insertion Sort
+- Merge Sort
+- Quick Sort
+- Sellection Sort
+- Shell Sort
+- others...

+Well, that's it! 👨‍💻 See ya!